Scientific Name

 How to Grow and Care for Crassula atropurpurea var. watermeyeri

-Soil: This plant is not particular about soil pH but requires very porous soil with excellent drainage.
+Soil: This plant is not particular about soil pH but requires very porous, well-drained soil.
 Use commercial potting soil mixes designated for succulents, or mix your own.

 Temperature: Like most Crassulas, this succulent will tolerate short-term freezing, but extremes of cold or heat will cause it to lose leaves and die.
 C. atropurpurea var. watermeyeri can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

-Watering: Avoid overwatering using the "soak and dry" method, where the soil is soaked with water, slowly drained, and left to dry out before watering again.
+Watering: Avoid overwatering with the "soak and dry" method, in which the soil is soaked, slowly drained, and left to dry out before watering again.
 Reduce watering in winter.
 Potted plants require more frequent watering than those in the ground.

 Repotting: Repot as needed, preferably in spring, at the beginning of the period of active growth of the plant.
 Make sure the soil is dry before you begin repotting.